EksPC/e_commerce/README.md

-# e_commerce
+# e-Commerce Backend

-A Python-based e-commerce platform built on a microservices architecture implementing the **SAGA orchestration pattern** for distributed transactions.
+A Python-based e-commerce backend built on a microservices architecture implementing the **SAGA orchestration pattern** for distributed transactions.
 Originally developed for the Distributed Data Systems course at TU Delft and continuously improved.

 ---